AshleyBushCoding/GitFollowers/README.md

 Followers page: http://127.0.0.1:5000/api/v1/resources/followers?id=NAME&maxFollowers=NUMBER , replacing NAME with the username of the GitHub user searched for, and NUMBER with the max number of followers for the user you want returned (maximum is no more than 5 per user).
   Full example: http://127.0.0.1:5000/api/v1/resources/followers?id=jskeet&maxFollowers=2

+  Note that:
+  1) MaxFollowers is an OPTIONAL parameter.
+It has a default of 5 followers.
-  Note that maxFollowers will be capped at 5 to prevent timeouts on the PC (each call will increase the base by a power of 5.
+  2) maxFollowers will be capped at 5 to prevent timeouts on the PC (each call will increase the base by a power of 5.
 It will get large quickly).

 Finally, this is an unauthenticated application.
 As such, there can only be so many requests from the same IP per hour before the user is prevented from using the website.